elgu-ucsd/hawaii-restaurant-analysis/README.md

 Since the p-value is greater than the significance level of 0.05, we **fail to reject the null hypothesis**.
 This suggests that the missingness of `price` does not depend on `longitude`.
 In other words, a restaurant's east-west geographic position does not appear to explain why `price` is missing.

 ## Hypothesis Testing
 We are interested in whether the presence of Hawaiian words in restaurant names is associated with higher average price levels.
 This directly addresses the main research question by examining one distinct naming feature.
-A permutation test is conducted to evaluate this relationship.
+A permutation test was conducted to evaluate this relationship.

 **Null Hypothesis:** Restaurants with Hawaiian words in their names have the same average price level as restaurants without Hawaiian words in their names.